Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Nested latent class models for VA data

 \subsection{The single-domain model}

 Let $Y_i \in \{1, ..., C\}$ denote the categorical cause of death for the $i$-th death and $X_i \in \{0, 1\}^p$ denote the $p$-dimensional reported binary symptom vector.
-We focus on binary symptoms here but the model can be extended to categorical symptom with more than two levels.
+The standard practice of VA usually involves pre-processing any continuous variables into binary indicators \citep{li2020using}.
+Thus we focus our discussion on binary symptoms here, but the model can easily incorporate categorical symptoms of more than two levels, thus mitigating the potential loss of information in the pre-processing step.
 We begin by assuming that each cause of death can be further divided into $K$ sub-categories and each individual is associated with a latent class $Z_i \in \{1, ..., K\}$.
 We assume reported symptoms are independent draws from a Bernoulli distribution given both the cause of death $Y_i$ and the latent class membership $Z_i$, i.e.,